 Divide the dough into 2 balls.
 Cover with plastic wrap and let rest for 30 minutes.
-This will soften the dry soup vegetables and develope the gluten for easy rolling.
+This will soften the dry soup vegetables and develop the gluten for easy rolling.

 Bake both trays at 350 degrees for 15 minutes.

 This is a inexpensive fun recipe to add to a low budget meal of tuna salad.
-You can always leave out the pepper so childern can enjoy them.
-A 1/2 teaspoon of chicken-flavored boillon can be added in the place of red pepper for a mild chicken flavored cracker.
-Also this makes a nice gift from your kitchen for someone who can’t have cookies over the hollidays.
+You can always leave out the pepper so children can enjoy them.
+A 1/2 teaspoon of chicken-flavored bouillon can be added in the place of red pepper for a mild chicken flavored cracker.
+Also this makes a nice gift from your kitchen for someone who can’t have cookies over the holidays.